 Despite the major upsurge in fighting and displacement, only 44 percent of UNICEF's US$56.5 million funding appeal for 2018 had been met by the end of October.
 "The children of the Central African Republic have been abandoned for too long," said Muhigana.
 "They need attention and help now, and they will need it for the long run."

 UNICEF and partners are working tirelessly in the Central African Republic, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
-With a presence in 190 countries, UNICEF has helped save more children's lives than any other humanitarian organization in the world.
+With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.

 Top photo: Wearing a mix of modern and traditional costumes, young men and children painted with dried cassava powder walk to a government education ceremony in Bambari, Central African Republic in September 2018.
 Bambari is the second largest city in the country; vast areas of the country are largely out of government control.
 Many schools are closed, some with lessons dating back to 2014 still on the blackboard. © UNICEF/UN0239489/Gilbertson VII Photo